ceejbot/tomato/README.md

 "command-line-utilities"
 ```

-There are some examples showing consuming array output in bash in `examples/simple.sh`.
+There are some examples showing consuming array output in bash in the examples directory.

 ## TODO

 Remaining work:

-- all commands work with the easy cases
-- fill out bash output:
+- decide what to do about bash output
-	- tables
+	- tables: associative arrays with complex values are nonsense to bash
-	- arrays of tables
+	- arrays of tables: same
 - complete the tests
 	- datetimes
 	- tables